-When an estate or trust files its PA-41 return, it must submit a PA-41 Schedule RK-1 and NRK-1 for each of the beneficiaries if the beneficiaries' last known addresses indicated they were nonresident beneficiaries.
-If the beneficiaries' last known addresses indicated they were resident beneficiaries for an entire tax year, the estate or trust may elect to include only a copy of the PA-41 Schedule RK-1.
-However, part-year resident beneficiaries must have each version of the schedule submitted with the PA-41 return.
+When an estate or trust files its PA-41 return, it must submit a PA-41 Schedule RK-1 and NRK-1 for each of the beneficiaries.
+If the individual beneficiaries' last known addresses indicated they were nonresidents, the estate or trust only submits a PA Schedule NRK-1 for each nonresident beneficiary.
+If any beneficiaries' last known addresses indicated they were resident beneficiaries for an entire tax year, the estate or trust includes only a copy of the PA-41 Schedule RK-1.
+However, part-year resident beneficiaries as well as beneficiaries that are entities (S corporations, partnerships, estates and trusts) must have each version of the schedule submitted with the PA-41 return.
 The PA-41 Schedules RK-1 and NRK-1 must also show the PA taxable income that the estate or trust distributed or was required to be distributed to each beneficiary.
-Both a resident and a nonresident figure should be reported for each beneficiary and reported on the PA-41 Schedules RK-1 and NRK-1 that are being submitted with the PA-41.

-The estate or trust must also provide to each beneficiary the PA-41 Schedules RK-1 and NRK-1 showing only his/her/its share of the PA taxable income if the beneficiary's last known address indicated he/she/it was a nonresident beneficiary.
-If the beneficiary's last known address indicated he/she/it was a resident beneficiary for an entire tax year, the estate or trust may elect to provide only a copy of the PA-41 Schedule RK-1.
-However, a part-year resident beneficiary must also be provided with each version of the schedule.
+The estate or trust must also provide to each beneficiary the PA-41 Schedules RK-1 and NRK-1 showing only his/her/its share of the PA taxable income.
+If the individual beneficiaries' last known addresses indicated they were nonresidents, a PA Schedule NRK-1 should be provided to each nonresident beneficiary.
+If any beneficiaries' last known addresses indicated they were resident beneficiaries for an entire tax year, the estate or trust should provide only a copy of the PA-41 Schedule RK-1.
+However, part-year resident beneficiaries as well as beneficiaries that are entities (S corporations, partnerships, estates and trusts) must each be provided with both versions of the schedule.
 The Department does not accept Federal 1041 Schedule K-1 because the schedule does not properly reflect the classified PA taxable income amounts.
-It is important to remember that the PA-41 Schedules RK-1 and NRK-1 submitted to the resident beneficiary should reflect the taxable income to PA residents even if the estate or trust is a nonresident.
+It is important to remember that the PA-41

-Likewise, the nonresident beneficiary should be issued PA-41 Schedules RK-1 and NRK-1 that reflects the taxable income to nonresidents even if the estate or trust is a resident.
+Schedules RK-1 submitted to resident beneficiaries should reflect the taxable income to Pennsylvania residents even if the estate or trust is a nonresident.
+Likewise, nonresident beneficiaries should be issued PA-41 Schedules NRK-1 that reflect the PA-taxable income to nonresidents even if the estate or trust is a nonresident.